Sales prospecting workflow for Tallyfy

 task

-Write a message that demonstrates you did your research.
-Reference something specific about them - a recent company announcement, shared connection, or industry challenge.
+Write a message that shows you've done your research.
+Reference something specific about them - a recent company announcement, a shared connection, or an industry challenge they're likely facing.
 State your value proposition in one clear sentence.
-Keep the entire message under 150 words.
+Keep the entire message under 150 words - that's it.
 End with a specific call-to-action like scheduling a 15-minute call.
-Test different subject lines and opening hooks to improve response rates.
+Test different subject lines and opening hooks to see what improves your response rates.

 4